Our Mission

 We equipped a simple garden shed with a clothing rod and storage bins and invited friends to donate the initial inventory of maternity and nursing clothing.
 After spreading the word about the clothing closet on local listservs and in Facebook groups, we were delighted to see neighbors visiting the clothing closet nearly every day to donate and browse the clothing options.

 Neighborhood volunteers and a constant stream of donations have kept the clothing closet stocked (and often overflowing!) for the past 2.5 years.
-We began hosting periodic clothing giveaways, set up a website for outreach, and held a mini fundraiser to purchase a new sign.
+We began hosting periodic clothing giveaways, set up a website for outreach, and partnered with two DC nonprofits, Mamatoto Village and Community of Hope, to stock their maternity clothing closets with surplus donations on a quarterly basis.